-- The Supreme Court is the final court in Australia in all matters just like in India. - Both the nations have an independent judiciary and emphasizes on separation of power. - Procedure for appointment and removal of Judges in Australia is the same as in India.
+• The Supreme Court is the final court in Australia in all matters just like in India.

-Polity:
+Polity

 - In Australia the head of the Government is Prime Minister and the Queen is represented by a Governor general. - The Australian Constitution can be amended only with the approval through a national referendum in which all the adults of the electorate must participate. - State of emergency legislation differs in each state of Australia. - There is a dual provision of citizenship in Australia, this provision was added on 4th April, 2002.